avarakin/astropi/README.md

-#Introduction
+## Introduction

 This project contains instructions and shell script for setting up a Raspberry Pi as an Astrophotography computer.
 Both 18.4 and 16.04 versions of Ubuntu Mate are supported.
 This project also has experimental installer, implemented as a make file.
-It looks promising but needs furhter testing.

 ## List of features:
 1. Installs most commonly used Astrophotography software: